Utazi soup, Ofe Utazi

 The utazi leaves can be processed in two ways:

 - Wash the leaves, place in a bowl, and add very little water.
-Rub between your hands till it breaks up and starts releasing it juices.
+Rub between your hands till it breaks up and starts releasing its juices.

 - The other way is to place the leaves in a blender with a little water and pulse about 3-4 times.
 Empty into a bowl and squeeze and rub.

-The water will turn deep green, rinse and strain with a very fine sieve.
+The water will turn deep green, rinse and strain through a very fine sieve.

 Squeeze and rub again, rinse and strain.
 Do this several times over till the water is no longer deep green.
 It all depends on how much of the bitterness you want to retain.